harshubhasky/Chip_Design/README.md

 	<p align="center">
              <img src="https://github.com/user-attachments/assets/5e9168ae-4232-4d3d-a549-c3a4ce095eaf" width="800"/>
 	</p>
-	The config.tcl file here summarizes all the parameters that are finally used in the execution.
+	The *config.tcl* file here summarizes all the parameters that are finally used in the execution.
 Using this file we know what all parameters are set for this run.

-Synthesis also runs ABC - what is it ?
+Synthesis also runs ABC - what is it?
 It does the technology mapping so that the logic gates required to implement the design are picked from what is available in the technology library.

-run_synthesis was the command that gave this success output
+*run_synthesis* is the command that gives the successful output shown below.

 <p align="center">
              <img src="https://github.com/user-attachments/assets/f2b45552-ab03-40af-b1a9-8d33171742a4" width="800"/>